benjholla/AtlasWBP/install.md

 7. When the installation completes, restart Eclipse.

 ## Installing from source
-If you want to install from source for bleeding edge changes, follow the instructions at the [source](https://github.com/benjholla/AtlasWBP) repository.
+If you want to install from source for bleeding edge changes, first grab a copy of the [source](https://github.com/benjholla/AtlasWBP) repository.
+In the Eclipse workspace, import the `wbp` Eclipse project located in the source repository.
+Right click on the project and select `Export`.
+Select `Plug-in Development` &gt; `Deployable plug-ins and fragments`.
+Select the `Install into host.
+Repository:` radio box and click `Finish`.
+Press `OK` for the notice about unsigned software.
+Once Eclipse restarts the plugin will be installed and it is advisable to close or remove the `wbp` project from the workspace.